Research Library & Pou Maumahara

 On a self-guided visit, students can use the extensive resources and books in the Library Reading Room, including digital resources such as Online Cenotaph and Collections Online.
 Students can photocopy from books and some other items, but no special-collections material can be retrieved.
 Staff on duty will be able to assist with enquiries and provide research support.

-With an hour-long hosted session, students will receive hands-on experience with varied items such as manuscripts, ephemera, maps, charts and plans, newspapers and periodicals, rare books and pamphlets, photographs, and works of art in the form of paintings, bookplates, and sketches and drawings.
-These sessions can be tailored to the students' year level and research topic, supported by related material.
+During a hosted session of one hour, student groups will receive a guided experience which may include accessing such varied items such as manuscripts, ephemera, maps, charts and plans, newspapers and periodicals, rare books and pamphlets, and photographs.
+These visits can be tailored to the students' year level and research topic, supported by related material, where it exists.
 Documentary Heritage staff will be on hand to discuss the items they have prepared, and will provide advice on research methodology and skills along the way.

-Teachers and students should familiarise themselves with Collections Online, the museum's database of collection objects (including books and other published items), before visiting.
+Before visiting, teachers and students should familiarise themselves with Collections Online, the museum's database of collection objects (including books and other published items).

 Please note there is a charge for hosted sessions, which have a maximum capacity of 20 students.